kylpo/react-playbook/deep-dives/wip-shouldComponentUpdate.md

 # GOOD! missing PureComponent Render
 ```

 Above is the desired effect.
-Below is what'll happen if `Cloning_` returns an object in an object: `React.cloneElement(child, {propsObject: propsToPass})`
+Below is what'll happen if `Cloning_` returns a new object in an object: `React.cloneElement(child, {propsObject: propsToPass})`
 ```bash
 # first render
 Cloning Render